manman1995/Deep-Fourier-Upsampling/README.md

 It means to concatenate the results from both the spatial up-sampling and the proposed Fourier upsampling where slef.opspa and self.opfre are optional.

+## Mindspore Version

+We also provide the mindspore code at https://github.com/Dragoniss/mindspore-phase2-Deep-Fourier-Upsampling

 ## Contact

 If you have any problem with the released code, please do not hesitate to contact me by email (manman@mail.ustc.edu.cn).